btorpey/btorpey.github.io/content/gdb-python.md

 Conclusion
 ----------

-It seems that quite a few people have had the same problem that I did -- hope this helps.
+It seems that quite a few people have had similar difficulties getting pretty-printing working as I did, so I hope this longish explanation is helpful.
 And many thanks to all the people who took the trouble to share their own problems and solutions getting python pretty-printing to work with gdb.

+As always, please leave a comment below (preferred), or  [contact me](<mailto:wallstprog@gmail.com>) directly with comments, suggestions, corrections, etc.

 Footnotes
 ---------